khataei/Exiger-challenge/README.md

 # How to run the tests
-There are four tests written for this function that use the default excel and config files included in this repository.
+There are five tests written for this function that use the default excel and config files included in this repository.
 To run the test, open a terminal, navigate to the project folder and run `python3 test_exiger.py`.
 Alternatively, you can install the `nose` module and then run `nosetests` command.

 # Script structure: